aeternity/protocol/epoch/api/channels_api_usage.md

 ```

 ### Initial state
-After both parties had confirmed that the funding is signed - they can proceed
+After both parties have confirmed that the funding is signed - they can proceed
 with sending the messages for off-chain updates.
 The first one is special - it
-it the initial state that both parties agreed upon starting the channel.
+it is the initial state that both parties agreed upon when opening the channel.
 Since
-it is prenegotiated, the channels software produces the update transaction for
+it is prenegotiated, the channel's software produces the update transaction for
 the parties and they just have to co-sign it.
 The initiator sends an `update`
 message and the responder agrees upon it with a `update_ack` message.